 6. Property Appraisal:

-To secure a mortgage, lenders require a professional appraisal of the property you intend to purchase.
-The appraisal ensures that the property's value aligns with the loan amount.
-Lenders want assurance that the property provides sufficient collateral for the loan.
+Lenders of a mortgage want a professional assessment of the property you want to buy to be approved.
+The appraisal guarantees that the value of the property fits the loan amount.
+Lenders desire confidence that the property offers enough security for the loan.

 7. Assets and Reserves: